The ultimate checklist for your city trip luggage

 • 1 t-shirt/top for every day (and take a spare one every 3 days)

 • 1 raincoat or jacket, because you never know.
+(Though usually, I wear it to the airport anyway)

 • An outfit you can go out with.
 Either partying or fine dining, whatever your vibe is.

 If you don’t care about your appearance and smell, skip this part.
 But I’m pretty sure this is rather basic than excessive.
-So maybe not skip this part and be hygienic.
+So, maybe not skip this part and be hygienic.
 Especially if you stay in a hostel, you don’t want to scare your roommates away.

-Make sure to get travel sized versions of all the products too.
-You don’t need a 2l bottle of shampoo.
+Make sure to get travel-sized versions of all the products, too.
+You don’t need a 2L bottle of shampoo.

 • A toothbrush